Blood Work Cost: Comprehensive Lab Work Prices

 CPT Codes: 80053, 85025, 80061

-About Comprehensive Blood Work
+About Blood Work and Comprehensive Lab Work Costs

 Comprehensive blood work typically includes a complete metabolic panel (CMP), complete blood count (CBC), and lipid panel.
 Together, these tests assess organ function, blood cell counts, cholesterol levels, and blood sugar — providing a broad overview of your health.